natural-affinity/sarutobi/README.md

 sarutobi emotion decisions
 ```

-Create an `alias` for your favorite tags:
+Create an `alias` for your favorite quote with tags:
 ```bash
 # define in .bash_profile or .bashrc
 alias inspire="sarutobi proverb"